corgi-pontalk/pontalk/articles/2025-09-08-email-auto-sort.md

 status: "publish"
 ---

+# title: "How to Automatically Sort Emails with Python"
 ## Introduction

 Is your inbox overflowing with unread messages?
 Manually sorting emails into folders can be time-consuming and stressful.
 With a small Python script, you can automate this process and let your computer do the boring work.
 In this article, we’ll build a simple script that labels Gmail messages automatically.